For Samsung heirs, little choice but to grin and bear likely $6 billion tax bill

 However, attempts by the Lee family to ease its tax burden could weaken its control over an empire it now runs through a complex structure of interlocking ownership - and risk stirring up public condemnation.

-The elder Lee's assets, held mostly in shares of Samsung Electronics, the world's dominant smartphone maker, and Samsung Life Insurance, have a market value of around 13 trillion won (7.5 billion pounds).
+The elder Lee's assets, held mostly in shares of Samsung Electronics (005930.KS), the world's dominant smartphone maker, and Samsung Life Insurance (032830.KS), have a market value of around 13 trillion won ($12.7 billion).
 Depending on how the inheritance levy is applied, tax on those holdings could top 6 trillion won at current levels.

 Because the shares are crucial to maintaining management control of the group's various affiliates, analysts say the family would aim to retain them even at great expense.